MABMAT

-MABMAT (rover) is a robotic imaging system designed to capture photographs and videos of crime scenes and map locations in 360 degrees.
-This robot's main feature is taking 360-degree photos and videos and converting them to virtual crime scene data which can be used with virtual reality headsets to examine the recorded scene.
+MABMAT is a robotic imaging system designed to capture photographs and videos of crime scenes and map locations in 360 degrees.
+The robot's main feature is taking 360-degree photos and videos and converting them to virtual crime scene data which can be used with virtual reality headsets to examine the recorded scene.

 The MABMAT was not invented by robotics engineers; however, it was created by a forensic science expert and criminal justice professional.
 The designer claims that the robot can be the most effective system to record a crime investigation because it can capture a location in 360 degrees in high-definition video and high-resolution stills.
 The MABMAT has been touted to assist human investigators and members of the jury to reach proper decisions in and out of the courtroom.
 With the help of the MABMAT, jurors would be able to accurately observe crime scenes, and investigators can study footage without traveling to the scene.

 Information about the MABMAT was revealed in August 2016.
 As of August 2019, the rover's second version with more advanced features such as AI room detection, and object recognition, is in development.